How to Write a Product Manager Resume in 2022 [Step By Step]

 After all, when you apply for a product manager job, it takes much more than just your resume.
 Your go-to-market strategy may also involve coffee chats, cover letters, portfolios, and the interview itself.

+So, take a step back from your resume, and consider your full go-to-market strategy.
+Understand how your resume fits in.
 Ensure that what you present in your resume harmonizes perfectly with the rest of your go-to-market strategy.

+In doing so, be strategic in the way you merge your unique value proposition and the way you highlight that in your resume.
 If you’re an analytics-oriented PM, you should highlight the key trends that you discovered, and you should ensure that you’ve clearly quantified your impact across multiple relevant dimensions.

 If you’re a design-oriented PM, you should have beautiful typography and pleasing design aesthetics, and you should consider linking to your portfolio or your personal website.